DevHayesanki/AltStore-for-Vector/README.md

 # Welcome to AltStore...
 Altstore for Vector is basicly an app store for Vector commands.
-All you need is an Anki or DDL Vector (Production or Dev-Unlocked/OSKR), and s Wire-Pod setup.
+All you need is an Anki or DDL Vector (Production or Dev-Unlocked/OSKR), a Windows PC, and s Wire-Pod setup.
 # Adding a new command
 To add a new command from the AltStore, follow these steps.
 1. Download the .txt file for the command you want to add e.x "joke_teller.txt"